 The Missouri EMS Connection is pleased to accept submissions for the Service Briefs section in the magazine.
 The purpose of the service briefs section is to share current news about your service.

-Below are the service briefs published in the Summer 2019 issue of the magazine.
+Below are the briefs published in the Spring 2020 issue of the magazine.
 If you would like to submit your news, see our service briefs submission page for details and deadlines.

 Andrew County Ambulance District is moving forward helping staff and community alike.
 Recent purchases of three Lifeline ARM mechanical CPR devices have helped crews in situations with limited assistance.
 This puts a device on each of the District’s three ambulances.
 Additionally, two new INX stretchers from Ferno have made all ambulances in the fleet no lift cots.

 Lastly, in an attempt to maintain infrastructure, the District Board of Directors just approved four new Kenwood radios that will improve radio reports to receiving hospitals as well as bringing mutual aid capabilities up to par.